Shohei Ohtani's ex-interpreter charged with federal bank fraud

 The former longtime interpreter for Los Angeles Dodgers star Shohei Ohtani is being charged with federal bank fraud for crimes involving gambling debts and theft of millions of dollars from the Japanese sensation, federal authorities said Thursday.

-U.S. Attorney Marin Estrada announced the charges during a morning news conference, saying the complaint charges Ippei Mizuhara with bank fraud for allegedly stealing more than $16 million from Ohtani.
+U.S. Attorney Martin Estrada announced the charges during a morning news conference, saying the complaint charges Ippei Mizuhara with bank fraud for allegedly stealing more than $16 million from Ohtani.
+Mizuhara agreed to surrender himself to federal law enforcement on Friday for his initial court appearance.

 During their investigation, the Department of Justice found no evidence Ohtani was involved, saying the baseball star is considered a victim in the case.